cowtrix/cowtrix.github.io/posts/aliens-dog.md

 ![A gif of a dog in a space suit.](https://media.giphy.com/media/3o7TKGFmsNlL44bzwc/giphy.gif)

-One of the aliens suggests analyzing the level of redundancy and noise within Charlie.
-For instance by analyzing the DNA to see how much stored meaningful information that did things, and how much had no distinguishable purpose.
+One of the aliens suggests analysing the level of redundancy and noise within Charlie.
+For instance by analysing the DNA to see how much stored meaningful information that did things, and how much had no distinguishable purpose.
 They reason that a highly intelligent species will only ever produce very efficient and compact objects with very little redundancy or high entropy.
 Therefore, they claim, the presence of noise within the object is evidence that it is natural.

 But, says another scientist: it is impossible to accurately judge the redundancy of Charlie with only limited knowledge of the information.
-For instance, sections of DNA that the aliens may naively judge to be useless - i.e. they produce no meaningful behavior within a cell when read by normal processes - may be well-encrypted semantic information that the aliens just don't have the decryption keys for.
+For instance, sections of DNA that the aliens may naively judge to be useless - i.e. they produce no meaningful behaviour within a cell when read by normal processes - may be well-encrypted semantic information that the aliens just don't have the decryption keys for.
 It would not be possible to discern such a scenario.
 Well-encrypted information is not distinguishable from random noise, so we can't say that "things that look like noise to us" within a system are necessarily indicative of high entropy.

 *Conclusion*: An object may certainly be shown to be low-entropy, with a large part of its contents containing both informational structure and utility.
 But we cannot make strong claims about an object being high entropy, because we might just not have the right context to be able to access it.
 Considering also that any form of autonomous object is likely already very low entropy, depending on these small variations seems doomed to fail.